 PhantomBuster has articles to help you take the initial steps easily and avoid potential problems.

-- Proxy Problems: Detailed discussion of PhantomBuster settings and issues that could arise further into a proxied PhantomBuster session.
+- Proxy Not Working: Detailed discussion of PhantomBuster settings and issues that could arise further into a proxied PhantomBuster session.

 - How to set up your first Phantom: Tutorial and video on the basics of setting up a Phantom and using the tools available to you on PhantomBuster.